Brautigan > Chronology 1950s

-Richard Brautigan's first poems were published early in the 1950s.
-He moved from his boyhood home in Eugene, Oregon, to San Francisco, California, where his first books of poetry were published, midway through the decade.
-More information and resources about Brautigan, his life, and work during this decade are below.
+This node of the American Dust website provides comprehensive information about Richard Brautigan's life during the 1950s.
+Brautigan published his first poems early in the decade.
+After graduating from high school, he moved from his home in Eugene, Oregon, to San Francisco, California, where his first books of poetry were published, midway through the 1950s.
+More information and resources about Brautigan, his life, and work during the 1950s is provided below.

 School year 1950-1951

 Brautigan entered Eugene High School in Eugene, Oregon from Woodrow Wilson Junior High School on 12 September 1950.
 Eugene High School was located at 17th and Charnelton.

 A new high school opened at 19th and Patterson in 1953, with the first class graduating the following year.
 This new high school was named Eugene High School and then renamed again, in 1957, as South Eugene High School, after North Eugene High School was built.

 The original Eugene High School was renamed Woodrow Wilson Junior High, replacing the original junior high school of the same name at 12th and Madison.